 - Direct submission from Trace.
 No portal, no separate uploads, no re-entering parameters.
 The AI autofills the order from your

 .trace_pcb. - BOM sourcing.
 Pikkolo sources parts from DigiKey, Mouser, and Arrow using the distributor IDs Trace already attaches to your components.
-No manual MPN matching.
+No manual MPN matching -- upload a BOM in nearly any format and Pikkolo's system instantly matches to best-fit, in-stock parts across vendors.

 - Three PCB sourcing modes.
 (1) Ship your own bare boards to Pikkolo.
-(2) Have Pikkolo source bare boards from a US fab they work with.
+(2) Have Pikkolo fabricate bare boards in-house (US-based fab, now in beta).
 (3) Have Trace ship Gerbers to one of our fab partners and route the bare boards to Pikkolo automatically.

 - DRC presets.
 Pikkolo's real process constraints load into your project at design time.
 Catch process violations before you submit.